allinbits/interchain-security/CONTRIBUTING.md

 For complex problems or features, please make sure to open an issue and provide context and problem description.
 PRs opened before adequate design discussion has taken place in a GitHub issue have a high likelihood of being rejected without review.

-## Project Board

-We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focuses on specific problem domains or architectural components of ICS.
-For details, see the [GitHub Project board](https://github.com/orgs/cosmos/projects/28/views/11).

-The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/28/views/2).

 ## Architecture Decision Records (ADR)

 When proposing an architecture decision for ICS, please start by opening an [issue](https://github.com/cosmos/interchain-security/issues/new/choose) or a [discussion](https://github.com/cosmos/interchain-security/discussions/new) with a summary of the proposal.
 Once the proposal has been discussed and there is rough alignment on a high-level approach to the design, you may either start development, or write an ADR.